GCarolyne/c1024-code-solutions/typescript-and-json/typescript-and-json-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is JSON?
   Javascript Object Notation a lightweight data interchange format.
-Highly readable and easy to understad.
+Highly readable and easy to understand.

-- What are serialization and deserialization? serialization is the process of turning an object in memory into a stream of bytes so you can store it or send it over a network. deserialization is the reverse proces: turning a stream of bytes into a object in memory.
+- What are serialization and deserialization? serialization is the process of turning an object in memory into a stream of bytes so you can store it or send it over a network. deserialization is the reverse process: turning a stream of bytes into a object in memory.
 - Why are serialization and deserialization useful?
-  It is easily stored or sent over a network this is useful were we need to send data from a server to aclient or vice versa.
+  It is easily stored or sent over a network this is useful were we need to send data from a server to a gitclient or vice versa.
 - How do you serialize a data structure into a JSON string using TypeScript?
   JSON.stringify() method
 - How do you deserialize a JSON string into a data structure using TypeScript?